bossanova808/CommerceFriendlyOrderNumbers/README.md

 ## Setting The Starting Order Number

 By default the plugin will start with order number #1.
-If you want to change this, simply change the value in the database to *one less than* whatever you'd like the order numbers to start from - so if you want to start from 25001, then set the value to 25000, like so:
+If you want to change this, simply change the value in the database directly.
+Like so:

 ![alt text](screenshots/FriendlyOrderNumber-SetStartingNumber.png "Order Start Number")